List of largest insects: Net-winged insects (Neuroptera)

-Lice (Phthiraptera)
+Lice (Psocodea)

-These parasitic insects are typically modest in size.
+The largest of this order of very small insects is the barklouse of the genus Psocus, the maximum size of which is about 1 cm (0.39 in).

+Parasitic lice are insects within the infraorder Phthiraptera.
 The largest known species is the hog louse, Haematopinus suis, a sucking louse that lives on large livestock like pigs and cattle.
 It can range up to 6 mm in length.

 Stoneflies (Plecoptera)

 The largest species of stonefly is Pteronarcys californica of western North America, a species favored by fishermen as lures.
 This species can attain a length of 5 cm and a wingspan of over 8 cm.

 Beetles (Coleoptera)

 Beetles constitute the most diverse order of organisms on earth, with about 400,000 species identified to this day.
 The most massive of them belong to the genera Goliathus, Megasoma, Chalcosoma, Titanus, Macrodontia, and Xixuthrus.
 The longest is the Hercules beetle, Dynastes hercules, with a maximum overall length of at least 18.1 cm including the very long pronotal horn.
 The longest overall beetle is a species of longhorn beetle, Batocera wallacei, from New Guinea, which can attain a length of 26.6 cm, about 19 cm of which is comprised by the long antennae.